-Why you received this proxy statement You are viewing or have received these proxy materials because Joby's Board of Directors is soliciting your proxy to vote your shares at the Annual Meeting.
+Why you received this proxy statement.
+You are viewing or have received these proxy materials because Joby's board of directors is soliciting your proxy to vote your shares at the Annual Meeting.
 This proxy statement includes information that we are required to provide to you under the rules of the Securities and Exchange Commission ("SEC") and that is designed to assist you in voting your shares.

 Notice of Internet Availability of Proxy Materials.
-As permitted by SEC rules, Joby is making this proxy statement and its 2023 Annual Report available to its stockholders electronically via the Internet.
-On or about April 26, 2023 (the "Notice Date"), we mailed to our stockholders of record and beneficial owners at the close of business on April 24, 2023 (the "Record Date") a Notice of Internet Availability of Proxy Materials (the "Notice") containing instructions on how to access this proxy statement and our 2023 Annual Report and vote online.
+As permitted by SEC rules, Joby is making this proxy statement and its Annual Report on Form 10-K for the Fiscal Year Ended December 31, 2023 (the "2023 Annual Report") available to its stockholders electronically via the Internet.
+On or about April 25, 2024 (the "Notice Date"), we mailed to our stockholders of record and beneficial owners at the close of business on April 15, 2024 (the "Record Date") a Notice of Internet Availability of Proxy Materials (the "Notice") containing instructions on how to access this proxy statement and our 2023 Annual Report and vote online.
 On the Notice Date, all stockholders and beneficial owners will have the ability to access, free of charge, all proxy materials on a website referred to in the Notice.